Skip to content

 Script Development / Built-in Variables _DFF_XXX

-Built-in Variable Type Scope of Applicability Description Example Value
+Built-in Variable Type Scope Description Example Value

 _DFF_SCRIPT_SET_ID str All Script Set ID "demo"